Joint modeling of wind speed and wind direction through a conditional approach: Joint Modeling of Wind Speed and Wind Direction

-\item The first suggestion pertains to the choice of binning the wind direction data using equal width or equal frequency (i.e., each bin contains the same number of data points) bins.
+\item The first suggestion pertains to binning the wind direction data using equal width or equal frequency (i.e., each bin contains the same number of data points) bins.
 Note that equal frequency binning approach leads to unequal bin sizes due to variation of wind direction distribution, hence resulting in an ``uneven'' modeling of $\alpha(\phi)$ and $\beta(\phi)$ in that of very little variation in the directions with sparse data while potentially too much variation in the directions that the data are dense.
-Therefore, we recommend using equal width directional bins, which in general gives better overall estimation performance (see supplementary material).
+Therefore, we recommend using equal width directional bins, which in general gives better overall estimation performance (see supplementary material Sec.~SM~2).

 \item Next, regarding the choice of the number of bins, $N$.
-Our sensitivity analysis suggests that choosing $N=36$ bins is enough to get a good estimation of the directional wind speed distribution as long as the size of the data set is sufficiently large (e.g., $n>3000$); additionally, there is no clear need to let $N$ grow with $n$ where $n$ is ``large'' because the ``support'' of $\Phi$ is fixed regardless of the sample size.
+Our sensitivity analysis (see supplementary material Sec.~SM~2) suggests that choosing $N=36$ bins is enough to get a good estimation of the directional wind speed distribution as long as the size of the data set is sufficiently large (e.g., $n>3000$); additionally, there is no clear need to let $N$ grow with $n$ where $n$ is ``large'' because the ``support'' of $\Phi$ is fixed regardless of the sample size.

 \item In determining the number of pairs of Fourier series , i.e., $K_{\alpha}$ and $K_{\beta}$, one must have that $N \geq 2K+2$ to avoid having more parameters than the sample size ($N$ in this case) when fitting the harmonic regression in Step 2.
 For a chosen value of $N$, $K_\alpha$ and $K_\beta$ can be determined using BIC.
-However, we find that this strategy often gives to a ``statured'' model, i.e., $N \approx 2K+2$ which leads to overfitting.
+However, we find that this strategy often gives to a ``saturated'' model, i.e., $N \approx 2K+2$ which leads to overfitting.
 Therefore, we suggest to use $K_\alpha = K_\beta = 8$.
-This choice is compared to the choice of BIC and resulted in a smaller weighted integrated mean relative error (WIMRE, see its definition in Sec.~\ref{sec:Est_preformance}) as shown in the supplementary material.
+This choice is compared to the choice of BIC and resulted in a smaller integrated mean relative error (MIRE, see its definition in Section~\ref{sec:Est_preformance}) as shown in the supplementary material (Sec.~SM~3).

 \end{itemize}

 We name the estimation method for $[R|\Phi=\phi]$ the Binned Weibull Harmonic Regression, \texttt{BWHR} hereafter, and we summarize it in \textbf{Algorithm}~\ref{algorithm1} below.